NicolasHug/nicolashug.github.io/about.md

 (somewhat related to k-NN classifiers) and to exhibit some of their theoretical properties.
 My supervisors were [Henri Prade](https://www.irit.fr/~Henri.Prade/), [Gilles Richard](https://www.irit.fr/~Gilles.Richard/), and Mathieu Serrurier.
-Two of my main publications so far are:
+Some of my main publications so far are:
 - [ECAI'16](http://www.ecai2016.org/): [Analogical Classifiers: A Theoretical
   Perspective](http://ebooks.iospress.com/volumearticle/44815).